billcary/wine_quality_analysis/README.md

 # wine_quality_analysis
 Analysis of wine quality data set from UCI Machine Learning Repository

+Analysis is performed with a variety of models, using tools including:
+* RapidMiner

 Citation Request:
   This dataset is public available for research.
 The details are described in [Cortez et al., 2009].
   Please include this citation if you plan to use this database: